Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Review of the resolvent construction on scattering manifolds

-This is an elliptic b-differential operator on $\overline{M}$, corresponding to $P_{00}$ in \eqref{eqn:square_phi-prelim}.
+then $P$ is precisely the operator $P_{00}$ in \eqref{eqn:square_phi-prelim}.
+This is an elliptic b-differential operator on $\Mbar$.
 By \cite[(15)]{guillarmou2014low}, parallel to the formulae in \eqref{indicial-operator-2} and \eqref{LL}, we have up to higher order terms coming from the higher order terms in the metric

 where the action of $L_{\textup{sc}}$ on $\Lambda^* (x^{-1} T^*B) \oplus x^{-2} dx \, \wedge \, \Lambda^{*-1} (x^{-1} T^*B)$ is given by

 where $\Delta_B$ is the Hodge Laplacian of $B$, and $d_B$ denotes here the exterior differential on $B$. $N_B$ denotes as before the number operator on $\Lambda^*(x^{-1} T^*B)$, multiplying elements in $\Lambda^\ell(x^{-1} T^*B)$ by $\ell$.
 The indicial family $I_\lambda(P)$ and the set of indicial roots $\specb(P)$ are defined as in \S \ref{subsection-I}.